vrhovnik/CAF-Expert-Learning-Path/README.md

 # This project is no longer being maintained and will soon be archived.
 # But don't panic!
-A new project will soon be made available.
-Stay tuned!
+A new project will soon be available at https://github.com/jonathan-vella/what-the-caf

 ## Welcome to the Cloud Adoption Expert Learning Path!